ethical-haquer/Galaxy-Flasher/README.md

   <details id="installation">
   <summary>Installation</summary>

   1. First of all, make sure you have the [above prerequisites](https://github.com/ethical-haquer/Galaxy-Flasher?tab=readme-ov-file#prerequisites).
-Currently only the Debian testing prerequisites are listed. __Please let me know__ what you had to install for other distros.
-Thanks!
+Currently they are pretty vague, if you can't figure out what to install just let me know and I'll be glad to help!
   2. Download the latest "galaxy-flasher-version-os.zip" file from [the Releases page](https://github.com/ethical-haquer/Galaxy-Flasher/releases).
 It is a good idea to make a new directory and save the file there, to keep it more contained.
   3. Once the file is downloaded, extract it.
   4. Move into the newly extracted directory.
 It should be named the same as the file, minus the ".zip" part.